aaggarw99/mnist_image_recognition/README.txt

 Published 12/9/16, Ashwin Aggarwal

+This program can be built by simply typing "make" in the command line.
+Ensure that the CUnit library is installed on your machine in order for the test_ files to work.

 mnist.c, mnist.h
 	The mnist library implementation exits within these two files.
 Essentially, all values of a given training dataset are stored within the program and later used to determine \
 	a corresponding label.
 The mnist.h contains prototypes for functions used in this library. mnist.c contains all implementations.